Ekattor (TV series): Cast

-Series Overview
+Series overview

 Season 1 (2019)

-The story is based on Operation Blitz that occurred in the year 1971 in East Pakistan presently known as Bangladesh.
-Captain Shiraj who is a Protagonist played by Mostafizur, tries to collect the file of Operation Blitz.
+The story is based on Operation Blitz in 1971 in East Pakistan presently known as Bangladesh.
+Captain Shiraj who is a protagonist played by Mostafizur, tries to collect the file of Operation Blitz.
 He wants to hand over the file to the international mass media before the disaster happens.
-While being chased by Pakistani Army troop he takes shelter in Salim’s garage.
-He intends to seek help from others to build up a resistance against the Pakistani army.
-The unexpected attack of Salim leaves the Pakistani army baffled.
+While being chased by Pakistani troops he takes shelter in Salim's garage.
+He intends to seek help from others to build up a resistance against the army.
+The unexpected attack of Salim leaves the army baffled.